Don’t be an oxymoron. Know your literary terms.

 When the story you're reading is from the point-of-view of a character in the novel (often the protagonist), you're reading first-person narration.
 First-person narrators make frequent use of the pronoun "I," because, you know, they're talking about themselves, or at the very least what's going on around them.
 This style of narration gives us insight into a character's thoughts and feelings.
 Lucky us.

-If you're looking for some of the more famous first-person narrators in all of literature, look no further than Scout in Harper Lee's To Kill a Mockingbird, or that lovable hobbit, Bilbo Baggins, in J.R.R.
-Tolkien's The Hobbit.
+If you're looking for some of the more famous first-person narrators in all of literature, look no further than Scout in Harper Lee's To Kill a Mockingbird, or that phony-calling phony, Holden Caulfield, in J.D.
+Salinger's The Catcher in the Rye.

 First-person narration sounds nice and simple, right?
 You've got an "I" and he's doing some talking.
 Moving on.
 But there are actually a ton of different ways that first-person narration can play out.
 Examples?
 Oh, we've got those in spades: